IronLanguages/codeplex/Doc/dotnet-integration.rst

 Method objects
 - Overloads

 *******************************************************************************
-Appendix - Detailed type conversion rules
+Appendix - Type conversion rules
 *******************************************************************************

+Note that some Python types are implemented as .NET types and no conversion is required in such cases.
+See :ref:`builtin-type-mapping` for the mapping.

 =========================================   ============================================
 Python argument type                        .NET method parameter type